tildearrow/furnace/doc/1-intro/faq.md

 ### will Furnace support the Sega Saturn?

 it also is in the plans, with no target date.

-### will Furnace support more Yamaha FM chips?

-once a chip has an available emulation cores written in C++ and licensed under GPL2, it'll be considered for addition.

 ### will Furnace support the Nintendo 64?